-The Flesch Reading Ease Scale uses a simple formula to measure a document’s readability and gives it a score of between 0 and 100.
+The Flesch Reading Ease Scale is an internationally recognised test.
+It uses a simple formula to measure a document’s readability and gives it a score of between 0 and 100.
 A high score indicates that the text is easy to read.

 For example, Time magazine is in the 50s and the Harvard Law Review is in the 30s.
 In some US states, all customer materials from insurance companies must have a Flesch score of 45 or over.